gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 If you're still reading and you've managed to hold off being offended for long enough to actually consider some of the points I've made, you're probably starting to thing that maybe, just _maybe_, Java isn't the language you want to spend the next God-knows-how-many years coding in.
 Pretty much the same position that hordes of C++ developers found themselves in all the way back in 1996.

 The problem was that not much from C++ was salvageable when they moved to Java.
 Sure, all the language-agnostic skills such as functional decomposition, object-oriented design and the like were pretty transferable, but knowledge of all the class libraries and frameworks: gone.
-If you've spent a lot of effort learning all the Java libraries and frameworks and IDEs and so on, you don't want to be in the same boat as those C++ guys and get reset back to scratch.
+If you've spent a lot of effort learning all the Java libraries and frameworks and build systems and so on, you don't want to be in the same boat as those C++ guys and get reset back to scratch.

 The thing is, you don't have to be.